 Chew the tomato very slowly and perceive the intense taste that unfolds in your mouth.

 Through this exercise, even something as banal as eating a tomato becomes a special experience.
 You do not eat more automatically and casually, but consciously and mindfully.
-The exercise works with all sorts of foods.
+Exercise works with all sorts of foods.
 If you want to increase the challenge, you can try to cook mindfully, taking in every detail in you.

 Exercise 2 – Recharge your batteries